matheus208/mongoid-pending-changes/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/mongoid-pending_changes.
+Bug reports and pull requests are welcome on GitHub at https://github.com/matheus208/mongoid-pending_changes.

+## TODO list